twixlyhq/extensions/README.md

 ### `dialogs.selectSingleAsset(options)`

 Counterpart of `selectSingleEntry` for assets.
-A `contentTypes` option is not available.
+A `itemTypes` option is not available.

 _Since v3.1.0_

 ### `dialogs.selectMultipleAssets(options)`

 Counterpart of `selectMultipleEntries` for assets.
-A `contentTypes` option is not available.
+A `itemTypes` option is not available.

 _Since v3.1.0_